 What will I learn within the discipline specific content?

 The Discipline Specific Unit is a three-day course that develops your discipline specific coaching and introduces you to advanced discipline specific techniques and tactics.

-There are practical coaching sessions on Days 2 and 3 of the courses, where you will have the opportunity to deliver advanced discipline specific techniques to riders within the coaching environment.
+There are practical coaching sessions on Days 2 and 3 of the courses, where you will have the opportunity to deliver advanced discipline specific techniques to your peer riders within the coaching environment.